OCRG/ocrg.github.io/docs/documentation/dev-best-practices.md

 1. **Automated Tests** run on every push and PR
 2. **Build Process** creates production-ready assets
-3. **Deployment** happens automatically when changes are merged to main
+3. **Deployment** happens automatically when changes are merged to main:
+   - The site is built using MkDocs
+   - The built site is deployed to the `gh-pages` branch
+   - The deployment only occurs on merges to `main`, not on PRs
+   - The `gh-pages` branch is automatically updated with the latest build

 ### Release Process